AACR Project GENIE: New Institution Open Call 2022

 Applicants interested in joining AACR Project GENIE will be scored in three different categories (quality, feasibility, value add) as well as an overall score.
 Numerical values are on the following five-point scale: 1 Outstanding; 2 Excellent; 3 Very Good; 4 Good; 5 Satisfactory were assigned to each category.

-1. Genomic data.
+- Genomic Data.
 The site can provide clinical-grade genomic data in the required formats.
 In addition to missense mutations and indels, the site can provide CNA and fusion data.
 Are the data of significant quality in terms of coverage, panel size, and sequencing pipeline?
 Is the site willing and able to provide new data on the required schedule?

-2. Baseline clinical data.
+- Baseline Clinical Data.
 Can the site provide the required tier 1A data with the exception of race and ethnicity where prohibited?
 Is there any indication that this will be difficult and/or costly for the site?
 Is the site willing to provide new data on the required schedule?

-3. Deeper clinical annotation.
+- Deeper Clinical Annotation.
 Can the site go back to the required EHRs and curate the necessary clinical data fields?
 Is there any indication that they have been previously successful in doing so?
 Is there any indication that they have the necessary clinical infrastructure in place to perform this task?

 III.
 Diverse populations